Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards: Experiments

 \subsection{Implementation details}

 \smallbreak

 We use a group size $G=16$ and number of noise probes $K=8$ with antithetic pairing in our experiments.
-While we do not need external reward models for training, we still need text prompts to generate the terminal latents for training; we use the train set of the visual text rendering task~\cite{cui2025paddleocr} from Flow-GRPO~\cite{liu2025flowgrpo}, which holds longer and more informative prompts compared to Pick-a-Pic~\cite{kirstain2023pick} or GenEval~\cite{ghosh2023geneval}.
-We use parameter-efficient post-training via leveraging LoRA~\cite{hu2022lora, peft} with rank $r=32$ and scaling factor $\alpha=64$.
+While SOLACE requires no external reward models, annotators, or preference data for training, it does require a \emph{prompt corpus} to generate the terminal latents for training; we use the train set of the visual text rendering task~\cite{cui2025paddleocr} from Flow-GRPO~\cite{liu2025flowgrpo}, which holds longer and more informative prompts compared to Pick-a-Pic~\cite{kirstain2023pick} or GenEval~\cite{ghosh2023geneval}.
+We note that SOLACE improves across different prompt sources (see supplementary \cref{appendix:ablation_study}).
+We use LoRA~\cite{hu2022lora, peft} with rank $r=32$ and scaling factor $\alpha=64$ for parameter-efficient post-training.
 We use the AdamW~\cite{loshchilov2017decoupled} optimizer with constant learning rate of 3e$^{-4}$, and the KL regularizer weight $\beta = 0.04$.
-In $\lvert\mathcal{T}_{\mathrm{train}}\rvert=\lceil \rho\,\lvert\mathcal{T}\rvert\rceil$, we set $\rho=0.6$, which we find to show improvements without reward hacking or training collapse.
+In $\lvert\mathcal{T}_{\mathrm{train}}\rvert=\lceil \rho\,\lvert\mathcal{T}\rvert\rceil$, we set $\rho=0.6$, which yields improvements without reward hacking or training collapse.
 An image resolution of 512$\times$512 is used for both training and testing.
-We use CFG guidance of of 7.0 at inference.
+We use a CFG guidance scale of 7.0 at inference.
 All experiments are carried out on $8\times$NVIDIA RTX PRO 6000 Blackwell GPUs.
 We include more training details in the supplementary materials.